rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part05/README.md

 }
 ````

 This example reads the contents of the files using a `BufferedReader` and outputs the contents to the user.
-As you shall see in the next section, there is a much simpler way to accomplish this, which uses functional programming streams.

 The second method, `Files.newBufferedWriter(Path,Charset)`, writes to a file specified at the `Path` location using a `BufferedWriter`.
 Like the reader method, it also takes a `Charset` value: